Conning tower: Submarines

-In the post-1950s era, an increased focus on deep submerged operation together with improvements in technology that allowed periscopes to be made longer, removed the need for a raised conning station.
+In the post-1950s era, an increased focus on deep submerged operation, together with improvements in technology that allowed periscopes to be made longer, removed the need for a raised conning station.
 USS Triton (laid down 1956) was the last US submarine to have a conning tower, after which the conning tower's function as an attack center was integrated into the control rooms of subsequent designs.
-Thus it is incorrect to refer to the sail (fin in British usage), or fairwater of a modern submarine as a "conning tower".